 Not all speeders get the full brunt of a ticket.
 Yono hands out a lot of impeding traffic and five-over tickets.
 Drivers who are apologetic and aware of their actions tend to be let off with a lighter infraction.

-In about two hours doing the ride-along, Officer Yono wrote twelve tickets and gave one warning.
+In about two hours, Officer Yono wrote twelve tickets and gave one warning.

 As he handed out a ticket a ticket to a speeder, Yono received a response that many people probably wouldn’t expect.